mrndhlovu/milestone-project4/README.md

 #### User profile page

 Users will have access to this page if authenticated.
 If a purchase is completed, users should be redirected to this page and their order listed under purchases.
 The `update account` option gives the user a choice to downgrade or deactivate their account if signed up for a Unicorn Pro account, however the  deactivate account is the only option if the user has only a Unicorn Free account.
 The user also has an option to update their personal information on the update profile form as well as change their profile image.

+#### Checkout page

+From here a user will see all items in their cart, can remove items from the cart or proceed to pay for whatever is in the cart.
+If a payment is successful, user is redirected to the user profile page.

 # Technologies Used